joseph-flinn/site/frontend/posts/scalable-dev-delivery.md

 If you haven't already, give
 [_Scalable Development Practices - CI_](/posts/scalable-dev-ci) a read.

-CD has come to mean two different things: Continuous Delivery and Continous Deployment.
+CD has come to mean two different things: Continuous Delivery and Continuous Deployment.
 As we discussed in [_Scalable Development Practices - Overview_](/posts/scalable-dev-overview), the difference between continuous delivery and continuous deployment is the number of manual steps in the pipeline from the time where a software engineer commits a change to the trunk branch and when it appears in Production.
 Here, Production can be